 module loadto list available modules and load a specific module, respectively.

 - A RStudio server is available for running R scripts and software.
-Contact the core for instructions on how to access it.
+Email CBI for instructions on how to access it.